Dymnix/pokeemerald-speedchoice/README.md

 ## Changelog

 * Creating a mach bike path on Route 103 to allow travel across the water without Surf.
+To be used with Early Mach Path modifier in the Item Randomizer.
 * Creating an acro bike path on Route 115 to allow early access to Meteor Falls.
+To be used with Early Acro Path modifier in the Item Randomizer.
 * Removing the "Start with Bike" and "Super Bike" features, as those would defeat the purpose of the item rando.
 * Shifting the locations of the Kecleon on Route 120 in order to require the Devon Scope item (not just talking to Steven) in order to pass between the two halves of the route.
 * Each Frontier Brain can be fought immediately (Factory, Pike), after one additional fight (Palace, Arena, Tower), or at the end of one run through of the facility (Dome).